Exodromy: The homotopy theory of stratified spaces

-will be called the \defn{link} \footnote{Our link corresponds to what Frank Quinn and others called the \textit{homotopy link} or \textit{holink}.
+the \defn{link} \footnote{Our link corresponds to what Frank Quinn and others called the \textit{homotopy link} or \textit{holink}.
 The significance of our chosen notation will become clear in \Cref{cnstr:nerveofstratifiedspace}.} from the $p$-th stratum to the $q$-th stratum.

 Please observe that the link comes equipped with source and target maps